SumoLogic/sumologic-documentation/docs/security/cloud-infrastructure-security/cloud-infrastructure-security-for-aws.md

        In this section, you configure AWS Security Hub.
 If fields are missing, or you need to change them, do the following:
        * **6.1 Security Hub Service Configuration**.
           * **Security Hub Regions**.
 The regions from which Security Hub data should be sent.
+To enable multiple regions, enter regions in a comma-separated list.
+See [Multi-region enablement](#multi-region-enablement) above.
        * **6.2 Security Hub Sumo Log Source configuration**.
           * **Create Sumo Logic HTTP logs source**. **Yes** is the default value.
 Select **No** if you already have a logs source.
           * **Sumo Logic HTTP logs source category name**.
 The source category name to be created.
 If you selected **No** in the previous field, provide an existing source category name from the Security Hub logs.  <br/><img src={useBaseUrl('img/integrations/amazon-aws/cis-for-aws-param-6.png')} alt="Security Hub configuration" style={{border: '1px solid gray'}} width="700"/>